rebleo/webProductionFall2023/week07/README.md

 ### Async Classwork
 * [Flexbox froggy](https://flexboxfroggy.com/)
 * [Grid Garden](https://cssgridgarden.com/)
-* Catch up on previous week's async tutorials
+* Catch up on previous week's async tutorials + meet with your partner

-##### 💾   Pair programming presentation net.art project
+### 💾   Pair programming presentation net.art project

-##### In class presentations are due Monday October 16
+##### In class presentations are due Monday October 25
 With a partner, choose 1 artwork from either the [Rhizome's net.art Anthology](https://anthology.rhizome.org/) or [Chronus Art Center's WE-LINK online exhibitions](http://we-link.chronusartcenter.org/) to present to the class in a 5  minute presentation.
-Students should share a brief introduction to the artist(s), an explaination of the work and most imporatntly their thoughts on the expirence of the interactive artwork.
+If you want to do a creative response to the artwork (a hyper text narrative of your own inspired by Olia Lialina or a zoom performance inspired by another artist, etc) that is also a way to go.

 * You MUST create your [slide deck](https://www.google.com/search?q=slide+deck&oq=slide+deck&aqs=chrome..69i57j0l9.3609j0j7&sourceid=chrome&ie=UTF-8) using HTML, CSS + host on your class site.
 Each slide should be a relative link to another html page or a more sophisticated system if you choose.
 Use an external styling sheet to keep the styling of your presentation uniform.
 * Your slide deck website must include:
   * A clear wireframe and plan for execution